Boeing Australia

-Boeing Australia Holdings Pty Ltd, or simply Boeing Australia, is Boeing's largest subdivision outside the United States.
-Established in 2002, the company oversees its seven wholly owned subsidiaries, consolidating and co-ordinating Boeing’s businesses and operations in Australia.
+Boeing Australia is Boeing's largest subdivision outside the United States.
+Established in 1997, the company oversees its seven wholly owned subsidiaries, consolidating and co-ordinating Boeing's businesses and operations in Australia.

-Boeing has played a role in Australia’s aerospace industry through its products and services and has 3000 employees spread across 38 locations in every state and territory except Tasmania.
+Boeing has played a role in Australia's aerospace industry through its products and services and has more than 4,500 employees spread across 38 locations in every state and territory except Tasmania.
 With an investment of more than $800 million, Boeing generates approximately $400 million in export revenue for Australia through its commercial and defence products and services.

 History of Boeing in Australia

+Origins

-Boeing began working in Australia through its subsidiary Boeing Aerostructures Australia, which was formerly known as de Havilland Australia and established in 1927.
-Boeing acquired de Havilland Australia in 2000 as its second direct investment in the continent since purchasing Rockwell International in 1996.
-Rockwell Australia became Boeing Australia Ltd (now Boeing Defence Australia) in 1996.
-In 1997, Boeing bought AeroSpace Technologies of Australia, which until the 1980s was known as Government Aircraft Factories.
+Boeing began working in Australia through its subsidiary Boeing Aerostructures Australia (BAA), which was formerly known as the de Havilland Australia Company (DHA) and established in 1927.
+DHA became Hawker de Havilland Australia (HdH) in 1961 and acquired the former Commonwealth Aircraft Corporation (CAC) in 1986.
+Boeing acquired HdH in 2000 which became Boeing Aerostructures Australia (BAA).

+Meanwhile, the Department of Aircraft Production (DAP) was established by the Government of Australia in 1939 next to CAC and renamed as Government Aircraft Factories (GAF) in 1939.
+In 1987, GAF was reorganised and renamed as Aerospace Technologies of Australia (ASTA), then privatised and later purchased in 1995 by Rockwell International.
+In 1996 Boeing purchased Rockwell International and Rockwell Australia became Boeing Australia in 1996.
+In 1997, Boeing bought Aerospace Technologies of Australia, which until the 1980s was known as Government Aircraft Factories.
 The five remaining subsidiaries were acquired as follows: Jeppesen in 2000, Alteon in 2002, Aviall in 2006, and Insitu Pacific in 2009.

+In 2012, Boeing Australia closed a Bankstown factory in Sydney with operations consolidated commercial manufacturing operations at Fishermans Bend in Melbourne.

+Relationship with Boeing Enterprise Divisions

+Boeing Australia covers all of Boeing's major divisions: